 4. Identified 5 or more learning outcome goals during the internship that have been approved and can result in a major product/project.

-Student must complete an internship site contract the semester before beginning the KINES 485 internship.
-Contracts are site specific and will be facilitated after the proposal is approved.
+Student must complete an internship Affiliation Agreement before beginning the KINES 485 internship.
+Agreements are site specific and will be facilitated after the proposal is approved.

 Please contact the Internship Coordinator with any questions.